AO Racing: European Le Mans Series

 The team returned to the European Le Mans Series for a second season in 2025, once again partnering with TF Sport.
 LMP2 class champion Louis Delétraz remained with the team, with team owner P. J. Hyett entering the series for the first time.
 The team would be competing in the LMP2 Pro-Am category as Hyett is an FIA Bronze driver.

+FIA World Endurance Championship

+Project 1 – AO's No. 56 Porsche 911 RSR-19 at the 2023 6 Hours of Spa-Francorchamps.

+In partnership with Project 1 Motorsport, AO Racing fielded a Porsche 911 RSR-19 in the 2023 FIA World Endurance Championship.
+At the third round of the series in the 2023 6 Hours of Spa-Francorchamps, the team were forced to withdraw following an accident suffered by P. J. Hyett in qualifying, evaluating that the chassis of their car was too damaged to race.
+The joint effort team were unable to collect high scoring results, which meant they finished 11th out of 14 teams in the LM GTE class standings.
+AO Racing effectively left the series after Project 1 Motorsport filed for bankruptcy in 2024.